 From Fig. 9 we see how the features discussed above are reflected by the agreement class qualification scheme.
 Qualification of the BW against the LES reveals generally quite good agreement.
 At Ω{80} (Fig. 9b) agreement is high for most of the intermediate measurement heights under convective stratification.
 However, the same stratification also shows the worst results when agreement of Ω{20} at high measurement levels (Fig. 9a) is observed.
 This behaviour is expected due to the deviation in peak positions between the BW and the LES models discussed above.
-The near neutral case (Fig. 9c, d) is mostly of moderate agreement.
+The less unstable case 2 (Fig. 9c, d) is mostly of moderate agreement.

 The FW model shows mostly moderate agreement against the LES (Fig. 9e to h).
-Last shown are the FW model predictions qualified against the BW (Fig. 9i to I).
-Here the agreement turns out to be mostly high and especially good under near neutral stratification.
+Last shown are the FW model predictions qualified against the BW (Fig. 9i to 1).
+Here the agreement turns out to be mostly high and especially good under less unstable stratification.

 The agreement class qualification of concentration footprints (not shown) revealed mostly same or better agreement than that of flux footprints.
-The only cases where the agreement was reduced from their flux footprint counterparts, were the agreement of the FW model against the LES at the lowest measurement level in the $L=-32\,\mathrm{m}$ and Ω{20} case, on the one hand and in the $L=-77\,\mathrm{m}$ and Ω{80} case on the other being of low agreement in both cases.
-The least agreement of concentration footprints was found in the $L=-32\,\mathrm{m}$ and Ω{20} case at measurement heights $z_m>200\,\mathrm{m}$ in the BW against the LES qualification.
-Again the obvious reason is the disagreement of peak positions among the two models.
+The only cases where the agreement was reduced from their flux footprint counterparts, were the agreement of the FW model against the LES at the lowest measurement level in the L = -32 m and Ω{20} case, on the one hand and in the L = -77 m and Ω{80} case on the other being of low agreement in both cases.
+The